pavanuppuluri/System_Design_And_Architecture/liveness_readiness_probes.md

 Here is how you can set up such a scenario in Docker Compose, where:

 #### Example Docker Compose Setup:

+- We can define the health checks for your Spring Boot app using healthcheck, test
+- Also, we can declare the dependencies using depends_on, condition

 In this example:

 - The Config Server provides configuration to the Microservice via the Spring Cloud Config mechanism.